Compare cheap car loans to find what's right for you

 Extra repayments feature

 Some car loans allow extra repayments.
-Making extra repayments and repaying a loan earlier means you’ll pay less in interest charges.
+Making extra repayments and repaying a loan earlier means you may pay less in interest charges.
 This allows you to make a car loan even cheaper.
 Keep in mind that some lenders charge early exit fees if you pay your car loan off early.
 This lets them make up for the interest they'll be missing out on if you repaid the loan over the full term.

 Length of the loan